Hear Ansa answer a real call — try the live demo line:(855) 555-0721

 Holiday schedule

-Christmas, Thanksgiving, your shop's rules.
+Christmas, Thanksgiving, your business's rules.

 Tell her what's open, what's emergency-only, and what the on-call phone is.
 She greets accordingly: warm acknowledgement of the holiday before she gets to the booking.